 WILL I LIE ON A COUCH?

-There is popular image of Freud sitting behind a couch - smoking a cigarette - nodding sagely.
+There is popular image of Freud sitting behind a couch - smoking a cigar - nodding sagely.
 Of course that was a long time ago.
 The kind of psychotherapy I do does not involve lying on a couch.
 Rather we sit with each other in a relaxed, informal environment - this is key to building a trusting, working relationship.
 I do have a sofa though - and you are more than welcome to sit on that too.

 WILL THERAPY FIX ME?